quantnmr/masterHI/README.md

 This creates a file called 'fid.com' and executes it.

+#### Option: Doing a reconstruction in a different directory than the data directory

 Alternatively you can run the script from any directory to keep the processing out of the data directory.
 For example its common to create a processing directory below the data directory and work in there.
 But you must indicate where the data directory is.
 For example:

 ```